Game Transformations That Preserve Nash Equilibria or Best-Response Sets: Utility Theory in Game Theory

-Now extend the choice space $C$ to $\mathcal{L}$ in which we allow for so-called lotteries over the outcomes.
-A lottery $L = (p_1,...,p_N) \in \mathcal{L}$ is a probability distribution over $C$.
-It indicates with which probability the decision maker chooses each outcome in $C$.
-Also extend the preference relation $\succeq$ to the space of lotteries $\mathcal{L}$ in a way that satisfies a continuity and independence axiom (not relevant for the understanding of this section). \begin{defn*} \, \begin{enumerate} \item A \textit{von Neumann-Morgenstern (NM)} expected utility function is a map $U : \mathcal{L} \longrightarrow \R$ that is determined by its values $U(e_i)$ on the outcomes $e_i \in C, i \in [N],$ and by
+We will be especially interested in those utility functions that simply compute the expected utility of randomly choosing an outcome according to $L$. \begin{defn*} A \textit{von Neumann-Morgenstern (NM)} expected utility function is a map $U : \mathcal{L} \rightarrow \R$ that is determined by its values $U(e_i)$ on the outcomes $e_i \in C, i \in [N],$ and by

-\item Take a preference relation $\succeq$ on $\mathcal{L}$ that satisfies the four axioms.
-We say that $\succeq$ is represented by a NM expected utility function $U$ if